k-Contraction: Theory and Applications: Introduction

 There is a large body of work on various generalizations of contraction theory.
-Examples include contractivity with respect to~(w.r.t.) to time- and space-dependent norms, that are particularly relevant for systems whose trajectories evolve on manifolds~\cite{forni2014}.
-The recent paper~\cite{jafarpour2020weak} considers contraction w.r.t. a seminorm.
-This is closely related to partial contraction (or contraction to an invariant linear subspace)~\cite{slotine2005study}.
-Another generalization is based on the fact that contraction guarantees strong asymptotic properties, like stability and entrainment, and thus it is often enough to consider systems that become contractive after some transient~\cite{cast_book,3gen_cont_automatica}.
-Another related line of work~\cite{forni_diff_diss} considers systems that are monotone w.r.t. to ellipsoidal norms.
+Examples include contraction with respect to~(w.r.t.) time- and space-dependent norms, that are particularly relevant for systems whose trajectories evolve on manifolds~\citep{forni2014}.
+The recent paper by~\cite{jafarpour2020weak} considers contraction w.r.t. a seminorm.
+This is closely related to partial contraction (or convergence to an invariant linear subspace)~\citep{slotine2005study}.
+Another generalization is based on the fact that contraction guarantees strong asymptotic properties, like stability and entrainment, and thus it is often enough to consider systems that become contractive after some transient~\citep{cast_book,3gen_cont_automatica}.
+Another related line of work~\citep{forni_diff_diss} considers systems that are monotone w.r.t. ellipsoidal norms.
 These are not necessarily contractive systems, but the quadratic structure of the norm implies that they satisfy a form of partial contraction.

-In this paper, we present a geometric generalization of contraction theory called \emph{$k$-order contraction}.
-This is motivated by the seminal work of Muldowney~\cite{muldo1990} who used what we call here 2-order contarctivity to derive generalizations of results of Poincar\'e, Bendixson, and Dulac on planar systems to higher-dimensional systems (see also~\cite{li1993bendixson, li1996geometric}).
+In this paper, we present a geometric generalization called \emph{\updt{$k$-contraction}}.
+This is motivated by the seminal work of~\cite{muldo1990} who used what we call here \updt{2-contraction} to derive generalizations of results of Poincar\'e, Bendixson, and Dulac on planar systems to higher-dimensional systems (see also~\cite{li1993bendixson, li1996geometric}).
 The results of Muldowney and his colleagues proved very useful in analyzing mathematical models for the spread of epidemics (see, e.g.,~\cite{SEIR_LI_MULD1995}).
 Indeed, these models typically include at least two equilibrium points corresponding to the disease-free and the endemic steady-states.
 Thus, they cannot be contractive.
-However, they are sometimes 2-order contractive and this can be used to analyze their asymptotic behavior.
+However, they are sometimes \updt{$2$-contractive} and this can be used to analyze their asymptotic behavior.